jamorat/iOS-asymetric-rhythm-metronome/readme.md

 # Metronome
 Created by Brian Sleeper and Jack Amoratis on 5/17/14.
-Released into the public domain.
-We think this is awesome software, but in all humility, there's nothing highly secret going on here.
-A timer, some sounds being played, some decimals being converted into fractions.
-That represents the entire functionality of the program.
-All you need to do is pop in some buttons, labels, and a table into a view and wire it into this code, and you will have your own working variable metronome.
-If you can make use of this code, then feel free to fork it, or just cut and paste.
-No warranty is given, and we make no representation that this code is suitable for a particular purpose.
-Attribution appreciated but not required.
-This code is public domain.
-Enjoy!
+We think this is awesome source code, but in all humility, there's nothing highly secret going on here.
+An NSTimer, some sounds being played, some decimals being converted into fractions.
+That pretty much represents the functionality of this asymetric rhythm tool.
+All you need to do is wire this code to a UITableView along with some buttons, a slider, and a few labels, and you will have your own working asymetric rhythm app.
+If you want to make use of this code, then feel free to fork it, or just cut and paste it into your project.
  - Jack Amoratis and Brian Sleeper

  ## License
-This is an open source, free app.
-Anybody can use the app, and anyone can take the source code and do whatever they want with it.
-The app is a free gift to the world.
-Use it, rename it, sell it, make a lesson from it, whatever you want.
-Have fun!
+ To the extent possible under law, we (Brian Sleeper and Jack Amoratis) have waived all copyright and related or neighboring rights to this source code.
+This work is published from: United States.
+No warranty is expressed or implied, nor is any fitness for a particular purpose implied.
+Use at your own risk.

 ## How it Came to Be
 Jack Amoratis wanted to learn how to build iOS Apps.
 The best way to do that?
 By actually making an app.
 So Jack asked a few friends if they had any ideas.
 When Jack mentioned that he was thinking of making a metronome, a friend who was a music teacher mentioned that some metronomes are variable.
 There is nothing new about this concept, but not many apps do it so it would be a good challenge.
 This teacher explained some music theory about metronomes and Jack set about building a variable metronome app.
 There are already metronomes on the market with this same functionality so Jack looked at their interfaces and translated that into an app paradigm.